 <StaticRouter>.
 Let’s start with defining routes in the top-level component.

 Now, let’s edit render function in bundle entry file and wrap routes in

-BrowserRouter is using HTML5 history API, so there’s need for explicitly passing history like in previous React Router version.
+BrowserRouter is using HTML5 history API, so there is need for explicitly passing history like in previous React Router version.
 Implementation supporting hash portion of the URL has been moved to

 HashRouter.
-We’ll get back to render function later when integrating Redux.
+We will get back to render function later when integrating Redux.

 Server Side Rendering: Router

 To render application on the server we need few changes to how project is built.
 We could try to use app’s source files directly in Node.
 Major problem with this approach is that it becomes hard to supplement webpack’s features like chunks and various loaders.
 Whether it is possible or not depends on to what extend your application is coupled with the build process.

 require my images and video files and then use a list of assets in my Service Workers for caching.
 I would say my apps are tight to webpack.
 The best solution in such case is to create separate server build working when run by Node.
 Webpack config for server is similar to the production one with different entry and output.